StefanKantardzhiev/july-magic-nails-rest/README.md

 # july-magic-nails

-Basic REST Server made with Node, Express and MongoDB in JS.
+Basic REST API made with Node, Express and MongoDB in JS.